MuffinLightning/BookiePro/README.md

 # Bookie Experimental
 A personal look-ahead fork of Bookie.
-Includes beta functionality and bugfixes that may have not made it onto the develop branch.
+Includes beta functionality and bugfixes that may have not made it onto the main repository.

 Created for test purposes.